Komatsu supports Midori-Kai member companies in a variety of ways. Main support activities that we have carried out are described below.

 Changes in the number of K-MICS PAD units installed

-With so many natural disasters, such as earthquakes, heavy rains, and typhoons, in 2018 and 2019, the importance of establishing a BCP system for the supply chain has been rediscovered.
-Starting after the Great East Japan Earthquake in 2011, Komatsu has implemented measures to withstand earthquakes and water damage, etc. at the buildings and facilities of 104 companies, mainly custom goods suppliers belonging to the Midori-kai.
-In addition to these tangible measures, it is also necessary to strengthen intangible measures, including the establishment of an initial response system by creating a BCP manual, etc., ensuring its workability through education and simulation exercises, and preventive measures for business restoration in the future.
+Natural disasters such as earthquakes, heavy rains and typhoons have frequently occurred in recent years.
+Worse, there are new clear risks such as the COVID-19 pandemic, cyberattacks.
+The importance of establishing a BCP system for the supply chain is increasing.
+Starting after the Great East Japan Earthquake in 2011, Komatsu has provided support by implementing measures to withstand earthquakes and water damage, etc. at the buildings and facilities of 104 companies, mainly custom goods suppliers belonging to the Midori-kai.
+In addition to these tangible measures, it is also necessary to strengthen intangible measures, including the establishment of an initial response system by creating a BCP manual, etc., and a system for facilitating early restoration of business operations.
 Since FY2019, we have held BCP workshops for 104 Midori-kai member companies, mainly focusing on support for the establishment of their own initial response systems.

 In the future, we will extend our support to activities to enable the system take root through simulations and other activities, something that many of our business partners believe necessary for the promotion of BCP, and to proactively prepare to restore business operations (e.g. the sharing of information, dispersion of production sites).